QARANC.co.uk Find Extra Work

 Sister Wilson

-The grave of Lieutenant Colonel John McRae can be found at Wimereux Cemetery.
+The grave of Lieutenant Colonel John McCrae can be found at Wimereux Cemetery.

-Lt Col McRae wrote the war poem In Flanders Fields.
+Lt Col McCrae wrote the war poem In Flanders Fields.
 In the cemetery is also a memorial stone seat with lines from In Flanders Fields poem which reads:

 We are the Dead.
 Short days ago